impossibletea/liver/README.md

-Configuration of motions that will be played at the program start (`open`, can be an array), a motion fallback (`idle`) when motion queue is empty, and a motion set when SIGUSR1 is received (`usr1`, XSecureLock uses it when resetting saver).
+Configuration of motions that will be played at the program start (`open`, can be an array), a motion fallback (`idle`) when motion queue is empty, and a motion set when SIGUSR1 is received (`usr1`, Xsecurelock uses it when resetting saver).

 Specified as a 2-size array, as Live2D motions have classes.
 So, for example,